Top six places to eat near Holland Park

 A few weeks ago Ben blogged about the best places to eat near our Westcroft Square centre.
 Not to be outdone, in this week’s post Andy has a look at the best local eateries around our Holland Park Gardens centre.
-As much as we like the places on this list, remember that all London School students get a free lunch as part of their course.

 Putting together this list was much harder than you might think.
 The truth is, we are spoilt for choice by the number of excellent restaurants and cafes in the Holland Park area.
 Choosing just five – or six in this case – was going to be very hard, so I set myself three simple rules:

 a.
 The restaurant cannot be part of a chain, although I have made one exception as it’s my list!
 This means that I have chosen to ignore all of the great restaurants in the Westfield Shopping Centre and several of the establishments on Holland Park Avenue.

 b.
 It must be within a 20 minute walk of our Holland Park Gardens centre (though most on this list are closer).
 It’s scientifically acknowledged that a 20 minute walk is the optimum amount of time to work up an appetite*.

 c.
 A meal there won’t break the bank!